123pyLeo/123pyLeo.github.io/index.md

 ## 📰 News and Updates

+- **June 2025**: I have become a volunteer in the ****Camel**** community, responsible for planning and executing technical use cases for the OASIS/CRAB project.
+My focus is on video/multi-modal startup use cases integrated into the OASIS product plan.
-- **September 2024**: Achieved the National Second Prize 🥈 in the National College Student Mathematical Modeling Competition.
+- September 2024: Achieved the National Second Prize 🥈 in the National College Student Mathematical Modeling Competition.
 - August 2024: Won the National First Prize 🥇 in the RAICOM Robotics Developer Competition [Algorithm Optimization].
 - August 2024: Secured 3rd Place in the iFLYTEK AI Algorithm Competition 2024 [Large Model Image Style Transfer Challenge], with a prize of 500 CNY.
 - December 2023: As an undergraduate student, I participated in the Young Scientists Conference of the Chinese Society of Image and Graphics for the first time and gained a lot.